dmnrcht/BikeTracks/doc/report.md

 2. **GET /tracks/{id}** : Retrieve one track with all of its points.
 When a user focuses on a track, the whole details are needed.

-More information about the API : https://github.com/damienrochat/BikeTracks-API
+More information about the API : https://github.com/damienrochat/BikeTracks-API#api

+#### Radius Query

+The radius query use the PostGIS `ST_Distance(geography, geography)` function, enought in this case but limited to 2D points (elevation is not considered).

+It's also possible to compare `geometry`.
+It's more efficient cause no trigonometric operations, but limited to the coordinate projection format used (for example limited to Europe).
+It also allow to query 3D points.
+More information on the PostGIS documentation : https://postgis.net/docs/ST_Distance.html

 #### Track file format

-The tracks are sent to the API in their .gpx format using a POST method.
+GPX track files could be used to fill the API.
 Here is an example of a .gpx file.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>